-SHRA’s leadership staff includes the Executive Director’s Cabinet which is comprised of the Deputy Executive Director, Director of Administration, Director of Finance, Director of Development, General Counsel and Public Information Officer.
+SHRA’s leadership staff includes the Executive Director’s Cabinet which is comprised of the, Director of Administration, Director of Finance, Director of Development, General Counsel and Public Information Officer.

 In addition to the members of the Executive Director's Cabinet, SHRA’s leadership staff is comprised of Assistant Directors and Program Managers with expertise in community redevelopment, strategic planning and development, affordable housing finance, public housing asset management, housing development and public infrastructure construction, community revitalization, media relations, branding and marketing.